-We observe that our regression model performs quite well, with an adjusted $R^2$ score of 0.84, which implies that in the training set, almost 84\% of the variability of the dependent variable (i.e., in our case, the logarithm of the solving time) is accounted for, and the remaining 16\% is still unaccounted for by our choice of parameters.
-Similar to category classification, we also look for the top five predictive features used by our Random Forest regression model using the same process.
-We list the parameters in Table~\ref{tab:randomforest}.
+We observed that our regression model performs quite well, with an $R^2$ score~\cite{Steel60} of 0.83, which implies that in the training set, almost 83\% of the variability of the dependent variable (i.e., in our case, the logarithm of the solving time) is accounted for, and the remaining 17\% is still unaccounted for by our choice of parameters.
+Similar to category classification, we also looked for the top five predictive features used by our Random Forest regression model using the exact same process.
+We list the representative features in Table~\ref{tab:randomforest}.

-As a check, we train our EHM on each category of instances separately.
-We find that the performance of our EHM varies with instance category.
-Concretely, agile outperforms all other categories with an adjusted $R^2$ value of $0.94$, followed by random, crafted and verification instances with scores of $0.81, 0.85$ and $0.74$ respectively.
-The worst performance is shown by the instances in crypto, with a score of $0.48$.
-This suggests that our choice HCS parameters are more effective in capturing the hardness or easiness of formulas from industrial/agile/random/crafted, but not crypto.
-The crypto class is an outlier and it is not clear from our experiments (nor any previous experiments we are aware of) why crypto instances are hard for CDCL solvers.
+Additionally, we trained our EHM on each category of instances separately.
+We found that the performance of our EHM varies with instance category.
+Concretely, agile outperformed all other categories with an average $R^2$ value of $0.94$, followed by random, crafted and verification instances with scores of $0.81, 0.85$ and $0.74$ respectively.
+The worst performance was shown by the instances in crypto, with a score of $0.48$.

-{\bf Top-5 Parameters:} The top features identified in our classification and regression experiments fall into five distinct classes of parameters: mergeability-based, modularity-based, inter-community edge based, CVR, and leaf-community size.